Getting care and support

 You do not have to pay for a needs assessment.

-Please contact us if you would like to request an assessment or you need more information.
+Please get in touch if you would like to request an assessment or you need more information.

 Your support arrangements will be reviewed regularly to make sure your needs are being met.
 You can also request another assessment if something changes.